harshrajput4343/Resources/Python OOPS/basic_oops.md

 - Inheritance: Create a new class reusing and extending an existing class.
 - Polymorphism: Same interface, different implementations (e.g., start() for Car vs Bike).
 - Abstraction: Expose what’s essential, hide implementation details (via ABCs in Python).

+More basics (simple terms):
+- self: The current object inside an instance method; Python passes it for you when you call obj.method().
+- cls: The class itself inside a classmethod; use it to build instances or access class-level data.
+- Instance variable vs Class variable: Instance variable lives on each object (different per object).
+Class variable lives on the class (shared by all objects).
+- Namespace: A mapping from names to objects (e.g., variables in a function form a function namespace).
+- Scope (LEGB): Where a name is looked up—Local, Enclosing, Global, Built-in.
+- Identity vs Equality: is checks same object (identity), == checks same value (equality).

 # 1) Classes and Objects